 Spy can be activated one of two ways: 1) by swiping to the right on the Status Bar; or 2) by tapping on a dedicated toggle button in the Control Center interface.
 Once turned on, the device begins logging what apps are opened and when so that you can see what happened on your device after you get it back from the other user.

-As you can see in the screenshot examples above, Spy provides users the option of showing or sharing their usage log after toggling logging mode off.
+As you can see in the screenshot examples above, Spy lends users the option of showing or sharing their usage log after toggling logging mode off.
 On the right, you’ll see an example in which the user opened various apps, including Settings, TV, Stocks, Maps, Clock, Mail, Camera, and Weather.
 If you handed your iPhone to someone to make a call, then you probably wouldn’t expect to see all these apps in this list unless that person was being nosy.

 We should also note that Spy can help protect your private information by locking users out of user-designated apps.
 You can even configure the tweak to fire an alarm when a locked app sees an attempted launch by a user besides you.